-American kitchens are less open to fresh air than are kitchens in some other places.
-Thus grease and oil in the air tend to accumulate on walls and on the tops of refrigerators and cabinets.
-These areas should be cleaned to avoid the development of unpleasant odors.
+American kitchens are less open to fresh air than are kitchens in some other countries.
+Thus grease and oil in the air tend to accumulate on walls and on the top of refrigerators and cabinets.
+These areas should be cleaned to avoid the development of unpleasant odors (it also become sticky).
 This is especially true if you fry food frequently.
 Keeping crumbs off the counters and the floors swept will avoid attracting insects and rodents.
 Vacuuming, washing or sweeping the floors should be done minimum once a week.

 Keeping the Bathroom Clean

 An important area in which there are widespread differences in customs has to do with toilets and bathrooms.
 While Americans in general do not clean and polish a bathroom every day, they generally believe that bathrooms should be kept relatively clean and free of odors.
 This means at least weekly cleaning of toilet bowls, bathtubs, sinks, shower stalls, and bathroom floors.
-Hair, soap residues, and smears on mirrors and tile should be removed.
-Products for cleaning toilet bowls, porcelain (of which sinks and toilets are made), tile, and glass are available at many types of stores.
+Hair, soap residues, and water or other stains on mirrors and tile should be removed.
+Products for cleaning toilet bowls, porcelain (of which sinks and toilets are made), tile, and glass are available at many grocery or department stores.

 After any bath or shower, water that has gotten onto the floor around the bathtub or shower stall should be dried up.
 Towels and washcloths should be hung so they can dry without creating unpleasant odors.

 A word about toilets.
 People in many parts of the world do not use the type of toilet on which a person sits.
 Instead, they are accustomed to the type on which a person squats.
 Unfortunately, the practice of squatting on a sitting-type toilet will eventually loosen the toilet from its connection to the sewer pipe that goes into the floor beneath the toilet.
 Then the foul-smelling water will leak out.
 Therefore, difficult though the adjustment may be, people who are accustomed to squatting on a toilet are well advised to learn to sit on the toilets used in the United States and follow the etiquette below.

 Finally, three points about toilet etiquette: